szilard/benchm-ml/README.md

 of a few machine learning algorithms.
 The target of this study is binary classification with numeric and categorical inputs (of limited cardinality i.e. not very sparse) and no missing data.
 If the input matrix is of *n* x *p*, *n* is varied as 10K, 100K, 1M, 10M, while *p* is about 1K (after expanding the categoricals into dummy variables/one-hot encoding).
-This particular type of data type/size (the largest one) stems from this author's interest in credit card fraud detection at work.
+This particular type of data type/size (the largest) stems from this author's interest in credit card fraud detection at work.

 The algorithms studied are